emmanuelgonz/emmanuelgonz.github.io/_pages/about.md

 My work has been [published](publications) in *Journal of Open Source Education*.
 My [research](research) explores the variation, temporal basis of stress-adaptive traits and using a broad variety of methods such as machine learning, computer vision, distributed computing, container technology, big data, and geospatial.
 I have [teaching](teaching) experience in both cyberinfrastructure, computing technologies, and applied machine learning.

 My hobbies include photography & videography, reading, and drinking copious amounts of coffee!
 On my free time, I fly a DJI Mavic Mini 2 over deserts, forests, and agricultural fields around the American Southwest to share the beauty of nature with people on social media!
-## Photography

-## Videography
+For more drone images and videos, check out my Instagram.
 <figure class="video_container">
   <video width="640" height="480" controls="true" frameborder="0" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen>
     <source src="files/DJI_0159.MP4" type="video/mp4">